-- a) a complaint solely about the investment performance of a financial investment, other than a complaint concerning non-disclosure or misrepresentation - b) a complaint relating to the management of a fund or scheme as a whole - c) a complaint against the trustee of a Self Managed Superannuation Fund in respect of their conduct as trustee of that fund - d) a complaint relating to the management as a whole of an RSA Provider or insurer, the RSA Provider's or insurer's business or the RSA Provider's or insurer's investments. - For the avoidance of doubt, rules C.1.5 (a), (b), and (d) apply to a Superannuation Complaint. - d) a complaint relating to the management, as a whole, of an RSA Provider or insurer, the RSA Provider's or insurer's business or the RSA Provider's or insurer's investments.
+S AFCA must exclude: a complaint solely about the investment performance of a financial a) investment, other than a complaint concerning non-disclosure or misrepresentation b) a complaint relating to the management of a fund or scheme as a whole a complaint against the trustee of a Self Managed Superannuation Fund in c) respect of their conduct as trustee of that fund d) a complaint relating to the management as a whole of an RSA Provider or insurer, the RSA Provider's or insurer's business or the RSA Provider's or insurer's investments.
+For the avoidance of doubt, rules C.1.5 (a), (b), and (d) apply to a Superannuation Complaint. e) a complaint relating to the management, as a whole, of an RSA Provider or insurer, the RSA Provider's or insurer's business or the RSA Provider's or insurer's investments.